PoCInnovation/Workshops/p2p/4.DApp_Ledger_Live/SETUP.md

 You will need an [Alchemy API key](https://docs.alchemy.com/docs/alchemy-quickstart-guide) that our app will be using to interact with the Ethereum blockchain.\
 Once you have it, you can add it to the `.env` file in the code given in the next step 😉

+Make sure to also write down the HTTPS URL, you'll need it later 👍

 ### During a PoC workshop

 If you are participating to a workshop session we organize, we'll provide you a link to a GitHub repository created for you that already contains the necessary code.